-Senior Business Analysts are Strategic Decision MakersCategory: General Posted:Jan 08,2015 By: admin
+Senior Business Analysts are Strategic Decision MakersCategory: Business Analysis Training, General Posted:Jan 08, 2015 By: admin

 Successful in a challenging career, frequently swimming upstream in organizations, trying to convince people to slow down and analyze rather than rush into decisions.
 Only individuals with a strong professional will arrive in these senior positions.
 One of the reasons BAs are so skilled at analysis and decision making is they recognize the value of structured analysis techniques.
 Senior business analysts have hundreds of these critical analytical tools at their disposal, allowing them to examine a problem or situation from different perspectives (i.e. data modeling, process mapping, business rule analysis).